proinsias/proinsias.github.io/_posts/2017/2017-04-03-AWSCLI-Assuming-a-role.md

 ---
 layout: single
-title: 'AWS CLI: Assuming a role'
+title: "AWS CLI: Assuming a role"
 date: 2017-04-03
 last_modified_at: 2023-04-26 13:22:37
 excerpt: Using the aws config files